Jsusx/portfolio/README.md

 # Portfolio
-this is my portfolio created with html, pure css, pure javascript, angular 2, jquery, bootstrap.
+this is my portfolio created with html, css, javascript, angular 2, jquery, bootstrap.